Ben Roethlisberger no panacea, but certainly a big help for the 2020 Steelers - Mash Viral

 With the Steelers finishing 8-8 and out of the playoffs for the second consecutive season, there is obviously some anxiety among team fans about the team’s progress.

-But the team president Art Rooney II is not one of those who is worried about the Steelers’ future.
-In fact, he remains hopeful that many of the issues that troubled the team in 2019 can be resolved with a key addition – the return of the quarterback Ben roethlisberger.
+But Art Rooney II is not one of those who is worried about the Steelers’ future.
+In fact, he remains hopeful that many of the issues that troubled the team in 2019 can be resolved with a key addition: Ben roethlisberger.

 “Having your quarterback go and I guess it will be the 16-year veteran quarterback on the field is going to, hopefully, not going to call it a panacea, but it will certainly be good to see him again and I hopes to play as he did the last time he finished an entire season for us, “said Rooney on Wednesday.